mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 - [**mailbox.org**](https://mailbox.org/en) is a German email provider that has grown into a full workspace, with mail, calendar, [Drive](https://mailbox.org/en/product/drive/), Meeting and Office tools in one place.

-  All data is stored in their own data centres in Berlin, powered by renewable energy (this is commont to many other services in this posto, although I did not make it explicit) and protected under strict German and EU privacy laws, with end‑to‑end encrypted email, encrypted cloud storage, and GDPR‑compliant video conferencing.
+  All data is stored in their own data centres in Berlin, powered by renewable energy (this is common to many other services in this post, although I did not make it explicit) and protected under strict German and EU privacy laws, with end‑to‑end encrypted email, encrypted cloud storage, and GDPR‑compliant video conferencing.

   I have not tested it personally, but it seems a solid option that is worth considering, and the pricing is quite reasonable.

-- [**Infomaniak’s KSuite**](https://www.infomaniak.com/en/ksuite) seems also a very interesting “European Google Workspace clone”: they have [kDrive for storage](https://www.infomaniak.com/en/ksuite/kdrive) that also allows for online document editing, e-mail, calendars, chat and more, all on a Swiss, privacy‑focused cloud.
+- [**Infomaniak’s KSuite**](https://www.infomaniak.com/en/ksuite) seems also an interesting European Google Workspace clone: they have [kDrive for storage](https://www.infomaniak.com/en/ksuite/kdrive) that also allows for online document editing, e-mail, calendars, chat and more, all on a Swiss, privacy‑focused cloud.

   On paper it looks really excellent.
-In practice my experiment stalled because I could not figure out how to try the free kSuite and kDrive, and the management panel looked like business/enterprise oriented more than personal.
+In practice, my experiment stalled because I could not figure out how to try the free kSuite and kDrive, and the management panel looked more business/enterprise-oriented than personal.

-  It remains on my _to be properly tested_ list, but I think it will need quite some simplification of the onboarding to be usable for personal use.
+  It remains on my "to be properly tested" list, but I think it will need quite some simplification of the onboarding to be usable for personal use.

 - [**Drime**](https://drime.cloud) provides an EU‑hosted, GDPR‑compliant cloud storage service with collaborative editing features.
 It looks promising but, at the time of writing, still feels more like an MVP than a fully battle‑tested platform.
-And the lack of actual screenshots in the website does not help my  confidence.
+And the lack of actual screenshots on the website does not inspire confidence.

 - [**OnlyOffice**](https://www.onlyoffice.com) is a collaborative online office suite with editors for text documents, spreadsheets, presentations and forms.
 You can self‑host it or use their EU‑hosted cloud, OnlyOffice Doc.
 It is not the cheapest option out there, but seems a well‑designed platform that can integrate nicely with Nextcloud or other storage solutions, so worth a mention here.